 Audio soundbite time now.

-This um next two bites, these next two bites, illustrate beyond a shadow of a doubt, liberals blame me for Operation Chaos on two different fronts.
+This next two bites, these next two bites, illustrate, beyond a shadow of a doubt, liberals blame me for Operation Chaos on two different fronts.

-The guests are Joan Walsh of Salat.com, Salon.com, and a radio host with the name of Roland Martin.
+Thursday night, CNN's Election Center, the guests are Joan Walsh of Salon.com and a radio host by the name of Roland Martin.

-I think that Senator Hillary Clinton has faced much more overt sexism than Barack Obama has faced overt racism in this campaign.
+I think that Senator Hillary Clinton has faced much more overt sexism than Barack Obama has faced over racism in this campaign.

 She was greeted with jeers, iron my shirts in New Hampshire.